-Edinburgh's Grassmarket and Victoria Street is the perfect place to spend the day discovering independent shops and from designer to vintage fashion.
-A buzzing restaurant, pub and shopping area beneath Edinburgh Castle, the area is full to brimming with Scottish designers, artisans and independents selling world crafts, vintage clothing and antiques to gourmet food in a vibrant al fresco setting.
+Edinburgh's Grassmarket and Victoria Street are the perfect places to spend the day discovering independent shops and fasion, from cutting edge designer to vintage.
+A buzzing restaurant, pub and shopping area beneath Edinburgh Castle, the area is brimming with Scottish designers, artisans and independents selling world crafts, vintage clothing and antiques to gourmet food in a vibrant al fresco setting.

-It has been said that Harry Potter author J.K Rowling has based Diagon Alley on Victoria St in Edinburgh, which is located a few blocks from the Elephant House café.
-Victoria St is a narrow, winding road with high shops on either side, including a book shop, clothing shop, and Aha ha ha joke shop at one end.
+It has been said that Harry Potter author J.K Rowling has based Diagon Alley on Victoria St in Edinburgh, which is located a few minutes' walk from the Elephant House café.
+Victoria Street is a narrow, winding road with high shops on either side, including a book shop, clothing shop, and Aha ha ha joke shop at one end.

 There's a wide range of gifts and oddities in the Grassmarket.
 Treat yourself and go shopping for a designer hat at Fabhatrix, grab a piece of prehistory at Mr Wood's Fossils, or uncover a fab vintage find at Armstrongs.
-Walker and Slater is the place to pick up your iconic scottish traditional tweed jacket, tweed of the highest quality.
+Walker and Slater is the place to pick up something in an iconic traditional Scottish tweed.

 Stockbridge has a great mix of jewellers, galleries, second hand and gourmet food shops complemented by cosy cafes and restaurants.
 The weekly Sunday Stockbridge Market is a focal point for residents and visitors with a feast of fresh produce and artisan bakers and for high quality cheese pop into I.J Mellis.

-Famed for its abundance of independent shops, stockbridge is teaming with style thanks to Those Where the Days vintage basement boutique, Common People and Mr Purvs.
+Famed for its abundance of independent shops, Stockbridge is teeming with style thanks to Those Were the Days vintage basement boutique, Common People and Mr Purves.